paulpham157/batmon-ha/README.md

 * `renogy`, `renogy_pro`
 * all devices [aiobmsble](https://github.com/patman15/aiobmsble/?tab=readme-ov-file#supported-devices) supports

+You can switch from the batmon to the aiobmsble connectors, just append a `_ble` to the `type` field, e.g. instead of `type: daly` (batmon), write `type: daly_ble` (aiobmsble).
+This can help if you experience connection issues, because some of the `aiobmsble` connectors are more up to date.

-I tested the add-on on a Raspberry Pi 4 using Home Assistant Operating System.
+I tested the add-on on a Raspberry Pi 4 and 5 using Home Assistant Operating System.

 ## Installation